-BUS FOR CAREER CENTER: The Lake Central School Corporation provides a bus to and from the Career Center.
-Per School Board policy, ALL LCHS students attending the HACC are required to ride the bus.
+HAMMOND AREA CAREER CENTER: The Lake Central School Corporation provides a bus to and from the Career Center.
 The bus for the vocational students leaves the high school parking lot at 7:00 AM and returns at approximately 11:00 AM.
-If the LCSC has a two hour delay, HACC students are to report to the auditorium if their arrival is prior to 11:00 am.
-LCSC will not provide transportation to HACC on days that Lake Central High School does not have a regularly scheduled school day.
+If the LCSC has a two-hour delay, HACC students are to report to the auditorium if their arrival is prior to 11:00 am.
+LCSC will provide transportation to and from the HACC on days that Lake Central High School does not have a regularly scheduled school day, but students must provide their own transportation to and from Lake Central High School.
+If Lake Central School Corporation cancels school, or calls for an eLearning day, due to inclement weather, students would receive an excused absence from the HACC, or they could provide their own transportation to and from the HACC.
+Lake Central will not provide busing on those days.